Portuguese oyster

-The Portuguese oyster, Crassostrea angulata, is a species of oyster found in the southwest Iberian Peninsula, closely related to the Pacific oyster.
+The Portuguese oyster (Magallana angulata, formerly Crassostrea angulata) is a species of oyster found in the southwest Iberian Peninsula, closely related to the Pacific oyster.
 Although first identified as a native European species, genetic studies have suggested the Portuguese oyster originated from the Pacific coast of Asia and was introduced to Europe by Portuguese trading ships in the 16th century.
 The species is usually found in coastal river mouths and estuaries.

+Taxonomy

+Magallana angulata was first described by the French naturalist Jean-Baptiste Lamarck in 1819.

+Morphology

+The Portuguese oyster has a roughly triangular shell, with a maximum length of 10–15 cm.
+The shell is composed of two valves that are joined by a hinge ligament.
+The exterior of the shell is generally rough and irregular, with prominent ridges and grooves.
+The interior of the shell is smooth and pearlescent, with a deep cup-shaped depression that holds the soft body of the animal.